The Right Way to Price a Handmade Product (Step-by-Step Formula)

 If you offer things such as a money-back guarantee or free repairs, you need a markup on your products to help ensure you’re not losing money when a customer decides to cash in on that offer.

 The customer isn’t paying you any more money when you fix an item for free and you may be taking a loss if they return a product you can’t resell.
-But that little extra money you get from each order, on top of covering your costs and making a profit, helps cover those hours and losses that only pop up once and a while.
+But that little extra money you get from each order, on top of covering your costs and making a profit, helps cover those hours or losses (on returns) that only pop up once and a while.

 Of course, this only works if the majority of your customers are happy with their products.
 If 9 out of 10 customers want a refund or need a repair, your markup would have to be extremely high to cover those losses/hours.